Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 Many people confuse robbery, theft, and burglary.
 Robbery and Burglary are both crimes that involve an underlying theft.
 Generally speaking, the crime of Robbery involves the use of force to commit a theft, and the crime of burglary involes the breaking and entering into a home to commit a theft.

-There are differing degrees of burglary, and mutliple forms of robbery, so speaking with a maryland criminal defense attorney is always important.
+There are differing degrees of burglary, and both armed and unarmed robberies, so speaking with a maryland criminal defense attorney is always important.

 Do I need a lawyer for my theft case?